-The Law provides a 'need to hold basis'; PII Controllers must not hold PII any longer than the time required to fulfil its purpose (as pointed out in the privacy notice).
-After the purpose or purposes have been achieved, a PII Controller must delete the data in its collection after blocking them for subsequent suppression.
+The Law provides a 'need to hold basis'; PII controllers must not hold PII any longer than the time required to fulfil its purpose (as stated in the privacy notice).
+After the purpose or purposes have been achieved, a PII controller must delete the data in its collection after blocking them for subsequent suppression.